Nuccino92/php-laravel-project/README.md

-This is a project to learn PHP and Laravel
+This is a project built using PHP, Laravel and Nextjs for learning purposes